International Stakeholder Workshop Day 1

 Session:

-Co-creating structural change through research funding policies – part II
+Room 1: Co-creating structural change through research funding policies – part II

 Room 2: Monitoring GEPs in RPOs